*See the bottom of this post to learn more about EAB!*

 Next, I brought each patient into the clinic area.
 I recorded vital signs and led patients into an examination room.
 I inquired about the patient’s reason for visiting EAB, making sure to take detailed notes about his or her chief complaint and associated issues.
 Before leaving, I summarized the information to the patient just to make sure I had the details right.

-Of everything I did that day, piecing together the patient’s story was my favorite.
-I felt somewhat like a detective.
+Of everything I did that day, simply hearing each patient’s story was my favorite.
+There were always so many experiences, so many triumphs and so many heartbreaks.
+The stories were complicated, and the patients’ health concerns were often multifactorial.
 In many ways, I think that is what drew me to medicine in the first place.
-The patient had an experience (or multiple seemingly unrelated experiences) to share, and I had the chance to piece together the right questions that would illuminate ways in which we could help.
+The patient had an experience (or multiple seemingly unrelated experiences) to share, and I had the chance to piece together the right questions so we could determine the best ways to help multiple aspects of his or her health.

 After leaving the examination room, I took a few minutes to jot down some notes and collect my thoughts into a coherent story to present to the physician who was volunteering his time that day.
 I explained that I was a first year medical student, so these were my first patients.
 Still, I asked him if it would be okay for me to try my hand not just at presenting the cases, but also at analyzing the situations and drawing up treatment plans.